How do I fill out the AWS Penetration Testing Request Form?

-Update: Amazon has removed their requirement for prior approval for penetration testing on most services as of March 2019.
+Update: Amazon has removed their requirement for an AWS Penetration Testing Request Form to be completed prior approval for penetration testing on most services as of March 2019.
 This means the form explained in this article is no longer necessary to submit prior to having a penetration test performed.
 For all the details and a full list of services that don’t require approval, see Amazon’s full announcement here.

 When penetration testing Amazon Web Services (AWS) cloud-based assets, Amazon requires their customers to submit an AWS Penetration Testing Request Form here.
 This form must be submitted at least 48 hours prior to conducting any testing activities, and you’ve got to get a confirmation back from them confirming that you’re OK to proceed.
 Otherwise, and we’ve had this happen before, we could be blacklisted and prevented from sending traffic to AWS hosts by their security team.